systematic-magic/aop/front matter.rst

 	- Check that keywords are written in lower case, unless proper nouns.
 Check that capitalisation of scientific terms is correct.
 We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

-	- Check that keywords are separated either by comma (,) or semicolon (;).
-However use of separators should be consistent: either all keywords are separated by comma or by semicolon.
+	- Check that keywords are separated either by commas (,) or semicolons (;).
+However use of separators should be consistent: either all keywords are separated by a comma or by a semicolon.
 Separators cannot be mixed.

 	.. image:: /_static/html_keywords.png